-On the market back in December, the Sunpark 1930s art deco house in Brixham, Devon has just had a significant price drop.
+On the market back in December, the Sunpark 1930s art deco house in Brixham, Devon has just had another price drop.

 You might recall it because I featured it a few times on the site some years ago.
 In short, it was up for sale on several occasions and looking for a buyer for the best part of a few years.